PetruLazar/Ocelot_plusplus/README.md

 	- Arrange regions in order in a world, and implement binary search

+	- Save regions/chunks to file when needed

+	- Unload chunks when player leaves

+	- Unload a region when no loaded chunks are left in that region

+Increase code efficiency for world generation/load/unload/etc.

+Split logging into log.txt (normal log) and debug.txt (for protocol/runtime warnings and error)

 finish message.h : statistics::custom and create header/source files for it

 class for Identifier?